• 877-492-9800

 Insulation needs to be in full contact with the surface it insulates

 The insulation inspection is done prior to drywall.
-HERS raters must visually verify insulation levels for reporting.
+HERS raters must verify and document insulation levels for reporting purposes.
 Fiberglass batt insulation, the most common form of insulation, has been installed in practically every house built since 1950.
 It is also one of the most misunderstood and mis-installed products.
 To attain its labeled R-Value, it must be installed touching all six sides of the cavity (front, back, sides, top and bottom), with no compression.
 This means no stapling to sides of studs.
 Also, insulation must be cut to neatly fit around pipes and wires.
 Moreover, it should not be subject to wind-washing, which would occur, for example, at soffit vents.
-Fiberglass is often not installed correctly, which results in its R-Value compromised to as little as 50% or less of the label.
+Fiberglass is often not installed correctly, which results in its R-Value compromised to as little as 50% or less of the label's stated R-Value.

 Fiberglass-insulated houses are more challenging to air-seal than houses done with spray foam.
+Generqally, it is not possible to perform a preliminary blower door test on fiberglass-insulated houses.
 If your construction staff has not built a house according to modern energy codes, extra attention will be needed to ensure project success.
 Many new houses are insulated with spray foam, which makes the air-sealing process much simpler.

 Other alternatives to fiberglass are encouraged: